- Key Takeaways

 - Part 2.
 What are lithium batteries?

 - Part 3.
-Mechanical vs lithium batteries
+Mechanical battery vs lithium battery comparison

 - Part 4.
 Advantages of mechanical batteries